 Steps in Organizational Culture Change

-There are three major steps involved in changing an organization's culture.
+Three major steps are involved in changing an organization's culture.

-- Once you understand your current organizational culture, your organization must then decide where it wants to go, define its strategic direction, and decide what the organizational culture should look like to support this success.
-What vision does the organization have for its future and how must the culture change to support the accomplishment of that vision?
+- Decide where your organization wants to go, define its strategic direction, and decide what the organizational culture should look like.
+What vision does the organization have for its future, and how must the culture change to successfully accomplish that vision?

-- Finally, the individuals in the organization must decide to change their behavior to create the desired organizational culture.
+- The individuals in the organization must decide to change their behavior to create the desired organizational culture.
 This is the hardest step in culture change.

 Plan the Desired Organizational Culture